 This feature can trace the sources of all types of alerts.
 For more information, see Alert types.

-- Attack source tracing is implemented based on the big data analysis engine.
+- Attack source tracing is implemented based on the big data analytics engine.
 If attacks do not form an attack chain, the attack source tracing information may not be displayed.
-In this case, you can directly view details about the alerts.
+In this case, you can directly view the details about alerts.

 - Security Center automatically handles alerts, such as alerts that are triggered by malicious process, and sets the status of these alerts to Blocked.
 By default, the attack source tracing information about malicious processes is not provided.